hdbham/hbdham/README.md

 - 📄 Know about my experiences [Resume Link](Resume Link)

-- ⚡**The secret to life is:** doing now what retirees do once retired.
+- ⚡**The secret to life is:**
+<p> doing now what retirees do once retired.
 Try the boring hobbies.
-Birdwatching, metal-detecting, gold-panning and gardening might give you more dopamine than you think :)
+Birdwatching, metal-detecting, gold-panning and gardening might give you more dopamine than you think :) <p>

 <h3 align="left">Connect with me:</h3>
 <p align="left">